-It has a quaint laid back feeling, much like Key West when no cruise ships are in port.
+It has a quaint, laid back feeling, much like Key West when no cruise ships are in port.
 You do not get overwhelmed by people who seem like they want to take advantage of you.

 There is one main road on the island.
-Entering the island by the bridge from the airport you have beautiful blue water below you and can see the coral and marine life as you drive in.
+Entering the island by the bridge from the airport, you have beautiful blue water below you and can see the coral and marine life as you drive in.
 Traffic is light with no huge tour buses slowing down traffic.
 In fact, the closest thing to a bus is a shuttle bus service that operates only in the evening, affordable at $7 a week.

 While some tourist will rent a car, a bicycle can be a better way to get around the seven square mile island.
-During the day, few tourist are seen in the town as they head out to the dive sites, rock islands or the beaches.
+During the day, few tourists are seen in the town as they head out to the dive sites, rock islands or the beaches.
 The evenings are relaxed as both tourist and locals mingle along the main road.

 The accommodations range from simple hostels and B&B’s to luxury resorts.
 Tourist will find it difficult to seek out the local cuisine.
 However, there is a nice range of international dining.
 American and Japanese food are common since both countries have had influences in Palau in the last century.